swyftstore/swyft-app-ios-sdk/README.md

 ### User Authentication

 After you have enrolled a user you can authenticate the user.
-This creates a session for the user so they can interact with the Swyft Vision Cabinet by scanning a QR Code returned by the sdk for your application to display.
+This creates a session for the user so they can interact with the Swyft Vision Cabinet by scanning a returned QR Code.
 You can either supply an authentication string for the SDK to display as a QR Code or have the SDK generate a dynamic one for you.
 You can set the qrCode foreground color by passing in the UIColor value you wish to use.

 - Auto Generated QR Code
 ```swift